m-shayan73/kairos/reproducibility/README.md

     ![](./assets/requirements.png)

-    1) Created a GitHub issue (21st Nov 13:00): [Link](https://github.com/ProvenanceAnalytics/kairos/issues/15)
+    4) Created a GitHub issue (21st Nov 2024, 13:00): [Link](https://github.com/ProvenanceAnalytics/kairos/issues/15)

 6) Wherever possible I have used the libaries mentioned in the [requirements.txt](https://github.com/m-shayan73/kairos/blob/reproduce/DARPA/settings/requirements.txt).
-For the versions of all the libraries, I have used in the reproduction environments, please refer to [libraries.txt](./libraries.txt).
+For the versions of all the libraries I have used in the reproduction environments, please refer to the [libraries.txt](./libraries.txt) file in my repository.

 ## **Evaluation Metrics Mentioned In The Paper